CanDIG/candigv2-ingest/README.md

 1. Run check: check if the you are ready to ingest the data.
 2. Ingest data: import the data into katsu
 3. Clean data: reset the database to the clean state.
-Use this if there are any errors in step 1 and you want to start over.
+Use this if you want to start over.
 WARNING: be careful in production environment, as it irreversibe.